Three-Dimensional Ultrasound Matrix Imaging

-This inverse scaling of the bias with $N_{\mathcal{W}}$ demonstrates the advantage of 3D UMI with respect to 2D since $N_{\mathcal{W}}\sim \bm{w}^d$, with $d$ the imaging dimension.
-For a given precision, 3D UMI provides a better spatial resolution for our $\mathbf{T}-$matrix estimator.
-This superiority is demonstrated by Fig.~\ref{fig4_ConvergenceIPR}\flav{c$_3$,c$_4$} that shows a much better agreement between $\mathbf{T}_\textrm{in}$ and $\mathbf{T}_\textrm{out}$ for a 3D box \flav{(\alex{Fig.~\ref{fig4_ConvergenceIPR}}a$_3$)} than for a 2D patch \flav{(\alex{Fig.~\ref{fig4_ConvergenceIPR}}a$_4$)} of equal dimension $\bm{w}$.
+{{The scaling law of Eq.~\ref{eq1} with respect to $N_{\mathcal{W}}$ is checked {in Fig.~\ref{fig4_ConvergenceIPR}b.}} The inverse scaling of the bias with $N_{\mathcal{W}}$ shows the advantage of 3D UMI over 2D UMI, since $N_{\mathcal{W}}\sim {w}^d$, with $d$ the imaging dimension.
+This superiority is evident in Fig.~\ref{fig4_ConvergenceIPR}{a}, which shows a faster convergence with 3D boxes (green curve) than with 2D patches (orange curve).
+For a given precision, 3D UMI thus provides a better spatial resolution for our $\mathbf{T}-$matrix estimator as shown by right panels of Figs.~\ref{fig4_ConvergenceIPR}{f}, where much better agreement between $\mathbf{\hat{T}}_\textrm{in}$ and $\mathbf{\hat{T}}_\textrm{out}$ is observed for a 3D box {[third panel of {Fig.~\ref{fig4_ConvergenceIPR}}d]} than for a 2D patch {[right panel of {Fig.~\ref{fig4_ConvergenceIPR}}d]} of same dimension ${w}$.}

 {\textbf{Multi-scale compensation of wave distortions.}}